roy-harmon/UniversaLIS/UniversaLIS/README.md

 ## Database

 This program now uses an internal SQLite database, so it is no longer dependent on an external database server.
-Instead, it accepts test requests and reports results via a REST API (working title: "REST-LIS").
+Instead, it accepts test requests and reports results via a REST API (working title: "RESTLIS").

 ## Configuration